dataprotectionscholarsnetwork/dataprotectionscholarsnetwork.github.io/content/en/post/seminar-series.md

 disable_share: true
 ---

-We are launching the DPSN online seminar series - and you can now register for the first two!

 This fall we kick start our brand new online seminar series with two exciting seminars:

 ![Online seminar series 2022 10 19](https://user-images.githubusercontent.com/85340119/197510578-24dc4760-a697-41ee-ab03-21c3211bbbbb.png)